-Registered Migration Agents (RMA) and other interested individuals can access electronic editions of the Department's skilled visa newsletters below.
+Registered Migration Agents (RMA) and other interested individuals can access electronic editions of the skilled visa newsletters below.

 Important: The primary audience for Skilled visa E-news is RMAs.
 This is because the majority of applications for temporary and permanent skilled visas are represented by RMAs.
 E-news is not a substitute for formal policy.
-LEGENDcom should be consulted to ensure that RMAs have considered the most up to date information from the Department when advising their clients.
+LEGENDcom should be consulted to ensure that RMAs have considered the most up to date information from us when advising their clients.
 RMA's are advised to continue checking these pages on a regular basis as new articles, or updates to existing articles, could occur without prior notice.
-RMAs are also advised to check the Need Help section below regularly for processing information and communication protocols.
+RMAs are also advised to check the Help section below regularly for processing information and communication protocols.

 Where do I go for assistance?

 Migration agents and clients should in the first instance utilise online options, including

 ImmiAccount, to communicate with us and/or provide additional documents/forms.
 A new ImmiAccount form will also be available for approved sponsors who wish to notify changes in circumstances.